-- Identify, formulate, explain, and solve broadly defined technical or scientific problems relevant to environmental issues in the local communities and/or global contexts by applying knowledge of mathematics and science including Indigenous practices/knowledge relevant to the discipline.
+- Identify, formulate, explain, and solve broadly defined technical or scientific problems relevant to local communities and/or global contexts by applying knowledge of mathematics, science, and Indigenous practices and knowledge in environmentally-related disciplines.

-- Design and implement scientific inquiries or systems to test hypotheses, analyze and interpret data and use scientific judgment to draw conclusions.
+- Develop and conduct experiments or test hypotheses, analyze and interpret data and use scientific judgment to draw conclusions.